 Admire Historic Architecture Along Thalang Road

 If you’ve glanced through Instagram shots of Phuket’s Old Town, chances are high that most of them were taken on Thalang Road.
-This pedestrian street, which hosts the Phuket Sunday Walking Street Market each week, is almost breathtakingly picturesque.
+Visiting this breathtakingly picturesque pedestrian street, which hosts the Phuket Sunday Walking Street Market each week, is one of the best things to do in Phuket.

 Pastel Sino-Portuguese homes in all different shades line the roughly 650-yard stretch.
 Here, you’ll find everything from boutique shops and art galleries to contemporary cafés and traditional southern Thai restaurants.
 A standout of the latter is Kopitiam, a Peranakan-influenced café decorated with vintage photos of Phuket.